-This Proxy Statement is furnished to stockholders in connection with the solicitation of proxies by the board of directors (the "Board of Directors") of Wynn Resorts, Limited ("Wynn Resorts," "we" or the "Company"), for use at the Company's Annual Meeting of Stockholders on May 2, 2005 (the "Annual Meeting") to be held in the Latour Ballroom at the Wynn Las Vegas Resort and Casino, 3131 Las Vegas Boulevard South Las Vegas, Nevada, at 11:00 a.m. (local time) and at any adjournment of that meeting.
+This Proxy Statement is furnished to stockholders in connection with the solicitation of proxies by the Board of Directors (the "Board of Directors") of Wynn Resorts, Limited ("Wynn Resorts," "we" or the "Company"), for use at the Company's Annual Meeting of Stockholders on May 3, 2006 (the "Annual Meeting") to be held in the Avenue Q Theater at the Wynn Las Vegas Resort and Casino, 3131 Las Vegas Boulevard South Las Vegas, Nevada, at 11:00 a.m. (local time) and at any adjournment of that meeting.
 Matters to be considered and acted upon at the Annual Meeting are set forth in the Notice of Annual Meeting of Stockholders accompanying this Proxy Statement and are more fully outlined herein.
-A copy of our 2004 Annual Report to Stockholders, this Proxy Statement and the accompanying Proxy Card were first mailed to stockholders beginning on or about April 11, 2005.
+A copy of our 2005 Annual Report to Stockholders, this Proxy Statement and the accompanying Proxy Card were first mailed to stockholders beginning on or about April 14, 2006.

-The Board of Directors believes that the election of the director nominees named herein, the approval of the amendment to the Wynn Resorts, Limited Annual Performance Based Incentive Plan for Executive Officers (the "Incentive Plan") and the ratification of the appointment of the independent auditors are all in the best interests of the Company and its stockholders and recommends the approval of each of the proposals contained in this Proxy Statement.
+The Board of Directors believes that the election of the director nominees named herein is in the best interests of the Company and its stockholders and recommends the election of each of the director nominees named in this Proxy Statement.